PATIENT-LED RESEARCH

 Methods

-This report draws on data from a Wellbeing Survey led by the Edinburgh IBD Science team as part of the MUSIC IBD cohort study (www.musicstudy.uk) with over 1375 IBD respondents over two time periods in 2023 from United Kingdom.
-The PPI group utilised high-level topic analysis and their own lived experience of IBD to explore the 415 free-text survey responses.
-Regular discussions allowed the team to reflect on patient narratives and generate findings collaboratively.
-PPI members contributed to both the structure and content of the final write-up, utilising their diverse backgrounds and skillsets.
+Our report draws on data from a Wellbeing Survey led by the Glasgow and Edinburgh IBD Science team as part of the MUSIC IBD cohort study (www.musicstudy.uk) with over 1375 IBD respondents in 2023 from the United Kingdom and globally.
+Our public and patient involvement (PPI) group utilized unstructured patient-reported experiences and conducted a high-level topic analysis and based their own lived experience of IBD to explore and assimilate the 415 free-text responses on the priorities and unmet needs of our IBD participants.
+Within the PPI group, a transparent structure of patient-led analysis, identification of key topic areas, discussion, and finally writing was agreed at the start of the project with minimal input from the clinical team.

 Results

-The analysis provided in-depth exploration of several key themes affecting wellbeing in IBD patients.
-Of interest, the PPI group discussed and explored themes such as 'what does remission mean?', access to care, expectations of self-management, mental and women's health.
+The analysis provided an in-depth exploration of several key themes affecting wellbeing in IBD patients.
+Of interest, the PPI group discussed and explored themes such as "what does remission mean?," access to care, expectations of self-management, mental and women's health.
 The patient narratives highlighted the variability of IBD experiences, the interconnectedness of these issues, and the importance of holistic, patient-centric approaches to care.
-The findings emphasise the necessity for improved support, both within and beyond healthcare settings.
+The findings emphasize the necessity for improved support, both within and beyond healthcare settings.
+The findings are written and presented by our PPI group to provide viewpoints that resonate directly with people living with IBD.

 Conclusion

-This patient-led research approach demonstrates that allowing patients to lead in analysis ('taking the reins') and reporting provides deeper and impactful insights into IBD experiences.
-By integrating patient perspectives, this study advocates for a patient-dominant approach to research and care, which can improve outcomes and support ways to address the complexities of living with IBD.
-The model highlights challenges and benefits of this approach, serving as a foundational template for future patient-led collaborations, in addition to the immediate impact of patients' wellbeing from shared experiences, to educating clinicians and people without IBD about the impact of IBD on patients' lives.
+Our patient-led research approach demonstrates that allowing patients to lead in analysis ("taking the reins") and reporting provides deeper and impactful insights into IBD experiences.
+By shifting the lens of analysis via the patient when integrating their perspectives into wellbeing, this study advocates for a patient-dominant approach to research and care, which can provide unique insights into ways to improve outcomes and to address the complexities of living with IBD.

 This draft report analyses and discusses patient reported concerns from a survey exploring Wellbeing living with Inflammatory Bowel Disease (IBD).
 This report was developed by members of the IBD Patient Public Involvement (PPI) group who have lived experience of either Crohn's disease or colitis.